+40% of A-level

+Coursework:

-Assessed2 hours 30 minutes written examThree questions (one compulsory)80 marks40% of A-level Coursework: Component 3: Historical Investigation (coursework)A personal study based on a topic of student's choiceThe Wars of the Roses, 1377 to 1487This unit will allow you to engage with one of the most tumultuous periodsin British history; a time when nobles and kings fought for power andcontrol.
-You will study a variety of key individuals, from the inept Henry VI,to the fearsome and manipulative Margaret of Anjou, exploring a host ofthemes such as kingship, aristocracy and the role of women in late Medievalpolitics.Course ContentThe authority of the Crown in 14th and 15th century EnglandThe role and influence of the aristocracy in politics and governmentThe role and significance of key personalities40 marks20% of A-level
+Component 3: Historical Investigation (coursework)

+A personal study based on a topic of student's choice

+The Wars of the Roses, 1377 to 1487

+This unit will allow you to engage with one of the most tumultuous periods in British history; a time when nobles and kings fought for power and control.
+You will study a variety of key individuals, from the inept Henry VI, to the fearsome and manipulative Margaret of Anjou, exploring a host of themes such as kingship, aristocracy and the role of women in late Medieval politics.

+The authority of the Crown in 14th and 15th century England.

+The role and influence of the aristocracy in politics and government.